igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘igraph’ in package code.
+'library' or 'require' call to âigraphâ in package code.
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
 DisplayObservedFlows: no visible global function definition for
-  ‘plot.zoo’
+  âplot.zooâ
 GetTimeSeriesInputRange: no visible global function definition for
-  ‘index’
+  âindexâ
-RunTOPMODEL: no visible global function definition for ‘index’
+RunTOPMODEL: no visible global function definition for âindexâ
 SpatialLinesDataFrameToIgraph: no visible global function definition
-  for ‘graph.data.frame’
+  for âgraph.data.frameâ
-aggregate.qobs: no visible global function definition for ‘zoo’
+aggregate.qobs: no visible global function definition for âzooâ
-aggregate.xts: no visible global function definition for ‘is.zoo’
+aggregate.xts: no visible global function definition for âis.zooâ
-aggregate.xts: no visible global function definition for ‘zoo’
+aggregate.xts: no visible global function definition for âzooâ
-allocate.rain: no visible global function definition for ‘index’
+allocate.rain: no visible global function definition for âindexâ
-disaggregate.xts: no visible global function definition for ‘is.zoo’
+disaggregate.xts: no visible global function definition for âis.zooâ
-disaggregate.xts: no visible global function definition for ‘index’
+disaggregate.xts: no visible global function definition for âindexâ
-disaggregate.xts: no visible global function definition for ‘coredata’
+disaggregate.xts: no visible global function definition for âcoredataâ
 disp.discharge.selection: no visible global function definition for
-  ‘index’
+  âindexâ
-disp.discharges: no visible global function definition for ‘plot.zoo’
+disp.discharges: no visible global function definition for âplot.zooâ
-disp.qsim: no visible global function definition for ‘plot.zoo’
+disp.qsim: no visible global function definition for âplot.zooâ
-disp.rain: no visible global function definition for ‘plot.zoo’
+disp.rain: no visible global function definition for âplot.zooâ
-fix.obs: no visible global function definition for ‘na.approx’
+fix.obs: no visible global function definition for âna.approxâ
-fix.run.dates: no visible global function definition for ‘index’
+fix.run.dates: no visible global function definition for âindexâ
-get.obs: no visible global function definition for ‘is.zoo’
+get.obs: no visible global function definition for âis.zooâ
-gof.run: no visible global function definition for ‘index’
+gof.run: no visible global function definition for âindexâ
-init.input: no visible global function definition for ‘index’
+init.input: no visible global function definition for âindexâ
-read.obs: no visible global function definition for ‘index’
+read.obs: no visible global function definition for âindexâ
-report.series: no visible global function definition for ‘is.zoo’
+report.series: no visible global function definition for âis.zooâ
-report.series: no visible global function definition for ‘index’
+report.series: no visible global function definition for âindexâ
-subset.zoo: no visible global function definition for ‘is.zoo’
+subset.zoo: no visible global function definition for âis.zooâ
-subset.zoo: no visible global function definition for ‘index’
+subset.zoo: no visible global function definition for âindexâ
 time.interval.intersection: no visible global function definition for
-  ‘index’
+  âindexâ
-write.obs: no visible global function definition for ‘index’
+write.obs: no visible global function definition for âindexâ
-write.proj: no visible global function definition for ‘write.zoo’
+write.proj: no visible global function definition for âwrite.zooâ
 ```
 ```
 DONE